 Driving in Kraków

 It isn’t advisable to drive in Kraków.
-Most residents find it frustrating as there is often a lot of traffic, while parking is expensive and difficult to find.
+Most residents find it frustrating as there is often a lot of traffic, petrol in Poland is relatively steep while parking is expensive and difficult to find.
 There are also a lot of rules around local ‘driving zones’, which even many locals find utterly confusing.
 Taxis are relatively cheap and are therefore a good alternative to a private car.

-While road conditions are generally pretty good, local driving behaviour takes a while to get used to.
-If expats do decide to get behind the wheel, they should do their best to drive defensively.
+While road conditions are generally fairly adequate, local driving behaviour takes a while to get used to.
+If expats decide to get behind the wheel, they should do their best to drive defensively.

-Unfortunately, Kraków’s municipal bike-sharing scheme was terminated in 2019, but there are private bike rental companies that expats can use if they don't have their own bike.
-Many people living in Kraków find that cycling is the most efficient way of getting around as the city is well equipped to accommodate cyclists.
-There are a whole host of bike lanes as well as scenic cycle paths for a more recreational rider.
+Unfortunately, Kraków’s municipal bike-sharing scheme was terminated in 2019, but the city is currently working on plans to reinstate the service.
+Fortunately, there are private bike rental companies that expats can use if they don't have their own bike in the meantime.
+Many people living in Kraków find that cycling is the most efficient way to get around, as the city has excellent cycling infrastructure.
+There is a host of bike lanes as well as scenic cycle paths for a more recreational rider.
 In addition, the city has installed safe cycling storage facilities throughout Kraków to make cycling more convenient.